Countries: home page

 • Do not use elevators, enter damaged buildings, or use telephones unless necessary

-What should you do in a hurricane, typhoon or cyclone, and how dangerous are strong winds?
+What to do during a hurricane, typhoon or cyclone, and how dangerous are strong winds?

-What should you do in a hurricane, typhoon or cyclone, and how dangerous are strong winds?
+What to do during a hurricane, typhoon or cyclone, and how dangerous are strong winds?

 cyclone hurricane cloud